-‘Overwatch’ PTR Finds: Upcoming Doomfist Hero; Winston, Roadhog Buff; Ana Debuff
+‘Overwatch’ PTR Finds: Upcoming Doomfist Hero, Winston, Roadhog Buff, Ana Debuff

 Winston

-Critical hit volume reduced by 15%
+Critical hit volume reduced by 15 percent

-Goodman notes about these hero changes:
+Goodman notes about these hero changes.

 Goodman also confirms in another Overwatch thread that they’re putting a cap on Ana’s Nanoboost, in response to a circulating video that made Bastion basically immortal after they implemented the damage reduction of 35 percent on his sentry mode.